limeandcoconut/adventure/README.md

 - [ ] Add game error class for expected errors in design like teleporting to wrong id
 - [ ] Remove false length optomization on "fors"

-- [ ] Make different narrators: mopey, excited, normal, etc.
+- [ ] Make different narrators: mopey, excited, normal, defensive, etc.
 - [ ] Multiple response on room put

 - [x] generalize put operation to work for any source and target